trbsi/YugoAutoApp/README.md

 # About

+YugoAuto is a mobile version for YugoAuto.com

-Mobile version for YugoAuto (free alternative to BlaBlaCar).
+YugoAuto is a free and open-source alternative to ride-sharing apps.

 ## Live site